The Argument for Puppy Mills

 I thought I would begin with the second most obvious source; the local paper.
-(The average person looking for a puppy for the kids may go to a pet shop first, but I can’t leave common sense and personal knowledge too far behind.)
-It has been quite a while since I bought a newspaper just to study the ads for dogs, so my first surprise came when I opened the Pets section to see five pages of “Dogs For Sale”.
-I took a deep breath and counted the ads: 518!
+It has been quite a while since I bought a newspaper so my first surprise came when I opened the Pets section to see five pages of “Dogs For Sale”.
+I took a deep breath and counted the classified ads: 518!
 Where did all these dogs come from – and where are they going?

-I live in a relatively small town, so I was surprised by the number and diversity of dogs and puppies offered.
+I live in a relatively small town, so I was surprised by the number and diversity offered.
 All purebred.
 There were only four ads for mixed-breed puppies, and all were stated to be from purebred parents.
 Just an “oops” kinda thing won’t happen again officer but they’re almost purebred wanna buy one?
-Whatever happened to the ads like “Cute mixed-breed puppies free to a good home”?
 I found ads for Akitas, Chinese Crested, Dogue De Bordeaux, and many other breeds once rare that used to have long waiting lists for puppies.

 So AKC is right; everybody wants a pure-bred dog, but there hardly seems to be a shortage.
 At this point I thought I was making a dent in the AKC argument that puppy mills were filling a vital gap in the purebred dog supply.
 However, the game wasn’t over - I had a mission: to find a purebred dog from a responsible breeder or admit that the puppy mills were indeed performing a public service.
 I pressed on.